 Amateur hikers may purchase crampons without considering whether or not they are compatible with their footwear.
 This is never a wise idea.
 A crampon’s binding system determines its compatibility with different types of footwear.
 For example, one type of binding may require a boot with dual point welts.
 Meanwhile, a different binding may not require any prerequisites.

 Some manufacturers utilize a universal grading system to help consumers pair their boots with crampons.
 Shoes that successfully pair with crampons fall into the B1, B2, or B3 categories.

 B1 boots are hiking boots.
 They are moderately rigid and do not boast welts.
 B1 boots pair with C1 (strap-on) crampons.

 B2 boots are more rigid than B1 boots.
 They also boast heel clip.
 As such, they can pair with C1 (strap-on) and C2 (hybrid) crampons.

 Finally, B3 boots are engineered for mountaineering.
 These boots have dual points welts.
-They should only be paired with C3 (step-in) crampons.
+They should only be paired with C3 (step-in binding) crampons.